02 Dec YoYo’s, Carbs, Portions and Weight Training.

 Once you learn how to correctly do strength training – don’t ever stop lifting.
 Weight training is the key to maintaining and keeping strong and healthy!
 Your muscular system basically “holds up” your skeletal system.

 Have a bad back?
 Strength train your core correctly.
 Bad knees?
 Strength train your legs and other key stabilizers like hips and ankles!
 Want your butt lifted up to where it used to be?
 Yep, learn glutes and legs!
 Toned arms and shoulders… WEIGHTS.

 An expert trainer will teach you the hows, the whys and what it feels like.

 I was asked during a radio interview what my advice was to someone listening in right now?
 My answer was get started.
 If you’re on your third or tenth try, start again, start now.
 Just be smart about it and research.
 Quality, high value, high success rates and awesome written reviews are key to helping you in this.

 If it’s been done before by someone, anyone – that means it’s been done!
 So you can do it too.

-Stop the yoyo-ing, eat your carbs ;), keep portion sizes smaller and frequent to keep sugars from dropping or spiking, and lift some weights!
+Stop the yoyo-ing, eat your veggies and proteins, keep portion sizes smaller and frequent, and lift some weights!